z3n70/Frida-Script-Runner/README.md

 # Frida Script Runner

-Frida Script Runner is a versatile web-based tool designed for running Frida scripts seamlessly on mobile applications Android and iOS.
-This tool streamlines the process of interacting with Frida, offering a user-friendly interface through Flask, a Python web framework.
+Frida Script Runner is a versatile web-based tool designed for Android and iOS penetration testing purposes.

+This tool simplifies the process of interacting with Frida, providing a user-friendly interface through Flask, a Python framework, to enhance the efficiency of penetration testing tasks.

 ![Alt text](https://raw.githubusercontent.com/z3n70/Frida-Script-Runner/main/FSR.png?token=GHSAT0AAAAAAB2UAMETIWMNS5FMUJYWSNOGZMIQLVQ#")